Keeping the Romance Alive Is Tough When You Love Early Bedtimes

 My sleeping patterns haven’t always been problematic.
 When I was a little kid, my parents were all about early bedtimes — by the time 7 p.m. rolled around, my sister and I were already tucked in with teeth brushed.
 In high school, I was emphatic enough about making good grades that my desire to stay up socializing was never that strong.

-As a college student, I waited tables on-and-off, often wrapping up shifts at midnight or 1 a.m., which helped better align my body clock with the majority of my peers.
+As a college student, I waited tables on and off, often wrapping up shifts at midnight or 1 a.m., which helped better align my body clock with the majority of my peers’.
 On those nights I did pass up a party for my PJs, I didn’t feel lame; I’d internalized the idea that turning in early is a tenet of the most industrious early-bird set.
 And I got a secret thrill out of being awake and productive while everyone else in my dorm was nursing a hangover.

 It wasn’t until my early 20s that it really began to make a meaningful difference in my life — around the same time that I began to suspect my sleeping patterns weren’t a preference so much as my body’s default setting.
 I was quickly blowing through my savings on travel, studying in Australia, surfing in the South Pacific, and hostel-hopping around Europe; once, in New Zealand, I fainted in an RV-park shower from the adrenaline rush of skydiving, bungee jumping, and whitewater rafting within a 24-hour span.
 But no matter how thrilling the day, I had trouble staying up to relive it that night with my amped-up travel companions — I fell asleep sober in the middle of more than one party, including one where somebody took off with my lawn furniture.
 Friends nicknamed me “Sleepy.”

 A while later, after returning home and starting a new job as a writer, I met Jack, 20 years my senior.
 I was intimidated by his journalistic résumé and the fact that his furniture consisted of something other than bean bags.
 Since I was still working toward those things myself, I tried impressing him with stories from my globe-trotting adventures.
-I left out the part about this badass alter-ego of mine regularly nodding off just after sunset.
+I left out the part about this badass alter ego of mine regularly nodding off just after sunset.

 Shortly into our relationship, Jack discovered I wasn’t nearly as rock-and-roll as I’d let on.
 The biggest clue might have been when I fell asleep at a concert during one of our dates.
 (In my defense, it was jazz.)
 Once, on my birthday, he threw his hands in the air after I suggested forgoing a glass of wine at the bar for a mug of chamomile tea in bed.
 “I’m supposed to be the old one!” he said.